 Asia is rising and Europe declining

-Of all the reports I’ve read, everyone seems to agree that Asia is not only growing as a market but also in language.
 Simplified Chinese is now one of the most used languages in the world, and it will keep on growing.
-If by 2022 it will hold 13% of online GDP, by 2027 it will increase 4% and reach 17% of online GDP, as languages like English keep declining.
+If by 2022 it will hold 13% of online GDP, by 2027 it will increase 4 percentage points and reach 17% of online GDP, as languages like English keep declining.

-However, it’s not just Chinese, there are many other asian languages that are also climbing up the ladder.
-Hindi, Bengali, Urdu, Indonesian, and others that are widely spoken in countries like India or Pakistan will keep on rising in the near future.
+However, it’s not just Chinese, there are many other Asian languages that are also climbing up the ladder.
+Hindi, Bengali, Urdu, Indonesian, and others that are widely spoken in countries like India or Pakistan will keep on growing in the near future.

 And this opens a lot of doors for companies around the world.
 These untapped markets are indeed a great opportunity for enterprises to get in at the early stages of hyper-growth.